stemoutreach/PathfinderBot/README.md

 1. **Navigate to setup:**
    Follow the detailed steps in the [Setup and Installation](Setup_and_Installation/README.md) guide.

-1. **Begin Workshop:**
+1. **Develop Program:**
-   Explore robot functionality, coding samples, and engage in leadership-oriented challenges.
+Connect Pi500 to Robot and explore the robot's functionality

 ---